MadScie254/CBK-Analysis/README.md

 ---

-**Business Statement: XYZ Financial Services**
+**Business Statement: Danco Analytics for Financial Services**

 *Empowering Global Transactions, Securing Financial Futures*

-At XYZ Financial Services, we are dedicated to facilitating seamless global transactions while safeguarding the financial futures of our clients.
+At Danco Analytics for Financial Services, we are dedicated to facilitating seamless global transactions while safeguarding the financial futures of our clients.
 As a leading institution in the financial services sector, we embrace a mission grounded in reliability, innovation, and customer-centricity.

 **Our Core Values:**